-Jean Watson, PhD, RN, AHN-BC, FAAN
+Jean Watson, PhD, RN, AHN-BC, FAAN, LL (AAN)

-Dr. Jean Watson is Distinguished Professor and Dean Emerita, University of Colorado Denver, College of Nursing Anschutz Medical Center campus, where she held the nation’s first endowed Chair in Caring Science for 16 years.
+Dr. Jean Watson is Distinguished Professor and Dean Emerita, University of Colorado Denver, College of Nursing Anschutz Medical Center (retired), where she held the nation’s first endowed Chair in Caring Science for 16 years.
 She is founder of the original Center for Human Caring in Colorado and is a Fellow of the American Academy of Nursing; past President of the National League for Nursing; founding member of International Association in Human Caring and International Caritas Consortium.
-Her latest activities include Founder and Director of non-profit foundation: Watson Caring Science Institute.
+She is Founder and Director of the non-profit foundation, Watson Caring Science Institute (www.watsoncaringscience.org).
+In 2013 Dr. Watson was inducted as a Living Legend by the American Academy of Nursing, its highest honor.

 At the University of Colorado, Dr. Watson held the title of Distinguished Professor of Nursing; the highest honor accorded its faculty for scholarly work.

-As author /co-author of over 20 books on caring, her latest books range from empirical measurements and international research on caring, to new postmodern philosophies of caring and healing, philosophy and science of caring and caring science as sacred science.
-Her books have received the American Journal of Nursing’s “Book of the Year” award and seek to bridge paradigms as well as point toward transformative models for this 21st century.
-In October, 2013 Dr. Watson was inducted as a Living Legend by the American Academy of Nursing, its highest honor.Personal Profile Presentations Jean’s Calendar
+As author /co-author of over 30 books on caring, her latest books range from empirical measurements and international research on caring, mindful caring science practices, to new postmodern philosophies of caring and healing, philosophy and science of caring and caring science as sacred science and global advance in caring literacy.
+Her books have been AJN books of the year awards and seek to bridge paradigms as well as point toward transformative models for now and the future.Personal Profile Presentations Honors & Awards